Preocts/githubclient/docs/writeup.md

 }
 ```

 To send the two types of requests we'll need, POST and GET, to GitHub I just used Python's `https.client` library, which is a built-in.
 Again, any method will work here.
-You just need to send a POST or GET HTTPS request and have the ability to consume the JSON response as we'll need some information from each step to preform the next.
+You just need to send a POST or GET HTTPS request and have the ability to consume the JSON response as we'll need to carry some information from each step forward to the next.

-## API v3 routes and payload
+### API v3 routes and payload

 A quick outline to some of the `[values]` I outline in the steps below:
 - `[owner]` : This is the orginization or owner of the repo, the first value in the URL when you navigate to the repo of choice.